 If you try to rush the 10,000 hours of experience/practice, you aren’t letting the brain do its job.
 (Not to mention what 10,000 hours in 2-3 years might do to your physical health and relationships.)

 We need to develop a daily habit routine of getting adequate sleep.
-The best way to squeeze-in 10,000 hrs is to make that field of study your primary job and learn to focus.
+The best way to squeeze-in 10,000 hrs in a specific field is to make sure that specialty is your primary job and learn to focus.
 The ability to intensely focus could transform one hour effectively into two.